breandan/kotlingrad/README.md

 }
 ```

-here are many other ways to independently verify the numerical gradient, such as [dual numbers](https://en.wikipedia.org/wiki/Dual_number#Differentiation) or the [complex step derivative](https://timvieira.github.io/blog/post/2014/08/07/complex-step-derivative/).
+There are many other ways to independently verify the numerical gradient, such as [dual numbers](https://en.wikipedia.org/wiki/Dual_number#Differentiation) or the [complex step derivative](https://timvieira.github.io/blog/post/2014/08/07/complex-step-derivative/).
 Another method is to compare the numerical output against a well-known implementation, such as [TensorFlow](https://github.com/JetBrains/kotlin-native/tree/master/samples/tensorflow).
 We plan to conduct a more thorough comparison of numerical accuracy and performance.

 ## How?